Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 - A flash message notifies them that they have been logged out.

 - The user is redirected to the /login page.

+**``collectMessages``:** is helper function that collect all the flash messages and store them into structured way so we can use them on our template
 **Create Templates**
 We create Handlebars templates for registration and login.